Kentucky

 Grounds for Civil Action

-- Invasion of privacy (intrusion upon seclusion): Kentucky courts recognize the tort of intrusion upon seclusion, which requires an intentional intrusion into a private matter that would be highly offensive to a reasonable person
+- Invasion of privacy (intrusion upon seclusion): Kentucky courts recognize this tort under McCall v.
+Courier-Journal, requiring an intentional intrusion into a private matter highly offensive to a reasonable person

 - Intentional infliction of emotional distress: When illegal recording causes severe emotional harm, this claim may apply